mattermost/docs/doc/installation/deployment.md

 To deploy, first clone the repository locally: `git clone git@gitlab.com:charts/helm.gitlab.io.git`

-Before running `helm install`, you need to make some decisions about how you will run gitlab.
+Before running `helm install`, you need to make some decisions about how you will run GitLab.
 Options can be specified using helm's `--set option.name=value` command line option.
 A complete list  of command line options can be found [here](./command-line-options.md).
 This guide will cover required values and common options.